 The Board of Directors is responsible for the strategic direction of a company, and this includes the holistic combination of environmental, social and governance integration in the company’s strategy.
 Having a sustainability disclosure deepens stakeholders’ understanding of corporate performance.

 Sustainability reporting creates a higher demand for Eco and Green investments among institutional investors and the public.
 Enhanced policies and better sustainability practices also create higher stakeholder buy-in and greater brand equity.
 Transparency is the currency of trust and the purpose of a sustainability report is to further build that trust.

-Reach out to us if you require more information or clarification on our sustainability reporting process in Singapore.
+If you require more information or clarification about sustainability reporting in Singapore, please reach out to us.